jjnbb/starsector/README.md

 # web-jjnbb
-Website for personal projects and portfolio.
+Website for personal projects and portfolio for job interviews.